Use of Images and Videos on Websites

 Visual Impressions Fascinate Online Users

-High-quality photos highlight shared information as a real attention getter, and break up massive blocks of text.
+Appropriate high-quality photos highlight shared information as a real attention getter, and break up massive blocks of text.
 In that images set meaningful accents and underscore provided content, they can distinctly enrich a website.
 As moving image sequences, first class promotional films or product presentations exert great attraction on the viewer, and often replace wordy text explanations.
 Content rich videos that convey certain aspects of offerings in a picturesque manner, illustrate technical processes, and make individual points of view vividly accessible, provide a terrific medium to call attention to goods and services

 As powerful visual impressions, photos and videos increase the length of stay and conversion rate with users.
 It is vital to always incorporate photographically impeccable images with sharp contours, distinct subjects, and clear contrasts.
 The best source for photographic material to be used online is images taken with single-lens digital reflex cameras by experienced photographers.
 Original photos that effectively illustrate a direct and personal angle appear more convincing than the high-quality, but mostly standardized images from so-called stock agencies.
 Licensed photos available on the internet are better suited to set targeted optical stimuli, or to emphasize certain details.